 Molecular weight of latex increases when latex exposed to different doses of radiation.
 This is due to on irradiation the molecules undergo aggregation.
 Also the viscosity of the solution increases.

-4.0 LATEX DIPPED PRODUCTS
+4. LATEX DIPPED PRODUCTS

-The blended samples show good mechanical properties and solvent resistant capacity .so these latex is used for making dipped products like finger caps,balloons etc
+The blended latex shows good mechanical properties.
+So this latex is used for making dipped products.

-5.0 CONCLUSION
+5. CONCLUSION